funficient/jamstackblog/src/blog/2023-10-28-unpacking-the-power-and-pitfalls-of-project-management-with-basecamp.md

 ![Core systems loop](/assets/blog/basecamp-core-systems-diagram.png)

-Thus, the core systems loop driving the engine behind Basecamp relates to the ability to gather, organize, and respond to information.
+Thus, the core systems loop driving the engine behind Basecamp relates to the ability to gather, organize, and respond to information in a reinforcing loop.
 This, typically, is in the form of keeping track of to-do’s and keeping discussions around a project in one place.

 ### A deeper dive